 Hereditary neuropathy symptoms can range in intensity from mild to severe.
 In some cases, symptoms are so mild that the disorder goes undiagnosed and untreated for a long time.

 Symptoms don’t always appear at birth or during childhood.
 They can appear during middle age or even later in life.

 There are many different types of hereditary neuropathies.
 Sometimes, neuropathy is the distinguishing feature of the disease.
 This is the case with CMT.
 In other cases, neuropathy is part of a more widespread disorder.

-More than 30 genes have been linked to hereditary neuropathies.
+More than have been linked to hereditary neuropathies.
 Some genes haven’t yet been identified.

 The most common types of hereditary neuropathy are described below:

 CMT disease refers to a group of hereditary neuropathies that affect the motor and sensory nerves.
 Approximately is affected by CMT.